Mister Gone

-Mr. Gone is a fictional character, the primary antagonist in The Maxx, a comic book created in 1993 by Sam Kieth and William Messner-Loebs.
+Mr. Gone is a fictional character, the primary antagonist in The Maxx, a comic book created in 1993 by Sam Kieth and co-written by William Messner-Loebs.
+Effectively immortal, the supervillain Mr. Gone is an evil wizard who sexually assaults women.
+The character justifies his actions by revealing that he was abused as a child himself, leading Comic Book Resources to call him "arguably one of the most offensive depictions and understandings of abuse victims ever seen in the superhero genre".

 Character overview

 Mister Gone is introduced as a serial rapist of young women who has supernatural powers: He is telepathic, can assume other forms, and is effectively immortal.
 He can also enter and control "the Outback," an alternate dimension that resembles prehistoric Australia.
 The Isz, the Outback's main predators, serve as his henchmen.

 He discovers the Outback on a government-funded trip to Australia to study ancient aboriginal religions.
 There, he learns many forms of magic and uses the Outback to manipulate people.

 Later issues of the comic book reveal him to be a more complex character.
 His backstory establishes that he was sexually abused as a child, and victimized women as an adult to lash out at a world he felt had wronged him.
 He reconnects with his daughter Sarah during his crime spree, which brings up long-dormant feelings and the stirrings of a conscience.
 Years later, he undergoes a spiritual rebirth, and comes to feel remorse for his crimes.
 He spends the remainder of the series trying to find redemption.